Johns Hopkins University Sexual Assault Resources

 Baltimore City Police Department

 JHU provides emotional support and counseling services through its Faculty and Staff Assistance Program, the Student Assistance Program and the Counseling Center.
-JHU’s student organization, the Sexual Assault Response Unit (SARU) provides a 24 hour 7 day a week hotline for students who are affected by sexual assault.
+In addition to scheduled appointments with a counselor, students may talk with an on-call counselor 24/7 by calling the Sexual Assault SafeLine at: 410-516-7333.
+JHU’s student organization, the Sexual Assault Response Unit (SARU), also operates a 24/7 hotline for students who are affected by sexual assault and wish to speak with a peer counselor.

 Faculty and Staff Assistance Program